 Water quality is an aspect of brewing that if often overlooked.
 We’ve only scratched the surface in our writings on water thus far, but the simple fact is that water composition - specifically the dissolved minerals in your brewing water - affect coffee extraction both positively and negatively.
 There are products designed to precisely balance distilled water for coffee brewing, but there are also installable water filtration and treatment systems that may be beneficial to a home coffee enthusiast.
 In some cases, simply filtering your water with a commonly available pitcher system like Brita or Pur will yield a better-tasting cup than plain tap water.
 At any experience level, giving a little love to your brewing water could be a decided upgrade to consider.

 If you’re feeling good about your home brewing at this point and you’d like to take things a step further, we’re happy to help with that.
 If you're curious about diving into home espresso, take a look at the next entry in this series, Espresso 101.
-Our Learning Center and Blog both provide resources for all skill levels for further learning on coffee brewing techniques, general know-how, and product-specific information.
+Our Learning Center provides resources for all skill levels for further learning on coffee brewing techniques, general know-how, and product-specific information.
 Here’s a selection of resources we think you might like if you’re looking to advance as a beginner, and of course be sure to check out the rest of our learning resources throughout the site.
 Also, if you'd like to catch up on coffee, equipment, and brewing terminology, our Glossary of Coffee Terms will be a great resource to check out.
 Good luck, and happy brewing!